Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

 There are two fonts used throughout the website - "Muli" and "Quicksand".
 Both are engaging, easy to read and versatile.
 A variety of letter spacing has been used throughout the website.

 ### Existing Features
-* *Navigation Bar* - This has been sourced from Boostrap with adhoc styling applied.
+* *Navigation Bar* - This has been sourced from Bootstrap with bespoke styling applied.
 The navbar is implemented in a consistent manner across all three website pages.
 It is device responsive and the menu items will collapse into a dropdown menu depending on device size.
 The MARK CAVENDISH header/title acts as an alternative homepage link/menu option.

-* *Racing jumbotrons & external links* - The two racing subsections are created through implementation of Bootstrap jumbotrons, with adhoc styling applied.
+* *Racing jumbotrons & external links* - The two racing subsections are created through implementation of Bootstrap jumbotrons, with bespoke styling applied.
 These jumbotrons are device responsive.
 The external links direct the user to relevant additional information.

-* *Social image carousel & social links* - The image carousel hs been sourced from Boostrap with adhoc styling applied.
+* *Social image carousel & social links* - The image carousel has been sourced from Bootstrap with bespoke styling applied.
 The feature controls allow users to click through images or return to a previous image.
 The carousel is device responsive.

-  * Social links have been included on the Homepage in the *Social* section and as part of the footer in the other two website pages.
-Although asymmetric in terms of location of the social links on the Homepage versus the other two pages, I have attempted to connect them visually through use of the same bold colour.
+  * Social links have been included on the Homepage in the *Social* section and as part of the Footer in the other two website pages.
+Although asymmetric in terms of location of the social links on the Homepage versus the other two pages, they have been connected visually through use of the same bold colour.

 * *Collaboration Button* - This offers a clear direction to users and brings them to the dedicated contact/collaboration page.
-The hover colour change indicates illustrates to the user that the button is active/responsive.
+The hover colour change illustrates to the user that the button is active/responsive.

-* *Contact page form* - This form has been sourced from Boostrap with adhoc styling applied.
+* *Contact page form* - This form has been sourced from Bootstrap with bespoke styling applied.
 It has been styled in a way to offer clear instructions through the use of placeholders in each input section.
 The hover colour change prompts the user to click the button to submit.
-THere are form validations in each input section, including the requirements for a valid email format.
+There are form validations in each input section, including the requirements for a valid email format.

 ### Features left to implement
 * As per original wireframes, I think a dedicated, interactive Racing page would be a valuable additional feature.
 It could allow the user a more indepth insight into Mark's racing season, perhaps including a dashboard with, for example, power output during the race which is a commonly tracked metric.
 * A mechanism to periodically refresh/update images (and perhaps tweets) from Mark's social channels, rathering than having to manually load the images.
 * Appropriate architecture/mechanism to caputre submitted form inputs.
 * The tables in the profile section have been constructed using key/value pairs, rather than using a standard table format.
-This was a conscious decision as it would be nice to add additional responsiveness to these sections/features particularly across device types - i.e. that tehy would not necessarily remain in tabular format.
+This was a conscious decision as it would be nice to add additional responsiveness to these sections/features particularly across device types - i.e. that they would not necessarily remain in tabular format.

 ## (3) Technologies Used